apache/shenyu-website/content/en/projects/shenyu/use-data-sync/index.md

 ## Features

-* Data synchronization is the key of gateway high performance, which is to sync 'shenyu-admin' config data into the JVM memory of shenyu cluster.
+* Data synchronization is the key of gateway high performance, which is to sync 'shenyu-admin' config data into the JVM memory of ShenYu cluster.
 * Implementation principles, pls refer to：[dataSync](../data-sync)。
 * In the article, the gateway is the environment you setup. please refer to：[Environment Setup](../shenyu-set-up).